ObjectGuiMesh Class

 A source mesh used for the object.MeshRender getMeshAsyncVRAM ( ) #

 Returns the render mesh used for the object and loads it to video memory (VRAM) asynchronously.
-At that, the static mesh will also be loaded to memory (RAM).Notice
+At that, the static mesh will also be loaded to memory (RAM).Return value

 Return value

-A procedural source mesh used for the object.MeshRender getMeshProceduralVRAM ( ) #
+A procedural source mesh used for the object.MeshRender getMeshDynamicVRAM ( ) #

 A procedural render mesh used for the object.int loadAsyncVRAM ( ) #

 Asynchronously loads the mesh to video memory (VRAM) if the async streaming mode for meshes is enabled.
 Otherwise, the forced loading is performed.
-This method is recommended for implementing your own prefetch system (i.e. asynchronous pre-loading of meshes to video memory before they are used).Notice
+This method is recommended for implementing your own prefetch system (i.e. asynchronous pre-loading of meshes to video memory before they are used).Return value

 1 if the mesh is loaded successfully, otherwise 0.
 If the mesh is already loaded to VRAM, 1 will be returned.int loadAsyncRAM ( ) #